camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

 ```
 And the response property "$.device" contains a single device identifier that was included in the request
 ```
-Note, the inclusion of "$.device" in the request body should be an exisintg constraint for when 2-legged access tokens are used.
+Note, the inclusion of "$.device" in the request body SHOULD be an existing constraint for when 2-legged access tokens are used.